NG-sama/NG-sama/README.md

 # 👋 Hi there!

 I’m a passionate IIT engineer turned biologist with over 4 years of experience in biotechnology.
-Currently, I’m working at the intersection of Bio and Tech, focusing on scaling GenAI-based products from inception to success.
+Currently, I’m working at the intersection of biotech and GenAI, focusing on scaling GenAI-based products from inception to success.

 ## 🚀 Key Highlights